nutanix/terraform-provider-nutanix/website/docs/r/karbon_cluster.html.markdown

 * `volumes_config.#.storage_container` - (Required) Name of the storage container the storage container uses to provision volumes.
 * `volumes_config.#.username` - (Required) Username of the Prism Element user that the API calls use to provision volumes.

+### Single Master Config

+The `single_master_config` defines the deployment of a Karbon cluster with a single master setup.
+This is the default behavior unless the `active_passive_config` or the `external_lb_config` attributes are passed.

+### Active-Passive Config

+The `active_passive_config` attribute can be used in case a multi-master active-passive deployment is required.
+The external_ipv4_address should be an IP address in the Karbon cluster subnet range.
+The Virtual Router Redundancy Protocol (VRRP) protocol is used to provide high availability of the master.

+* `active_passive_config.#.external_ipv4_address`: (Required) The VRRP IPV4 address to be used by the masters.

 ### External LB Config